melaniefollett/Web-Design-Challenge/README.md

 -Displays a responsive table (using bootstrap) containing the data used in the visualizations.

+# Tools/Technologies Used
+- Bootstrap
+- HTML/CSS
+- Pandas (to convert dataframe table to html table)

 # Final Product
 The website is available for viewing on GitHub pages (https://melaniefollett.github.io/web-visualization-dashboard/).